Overview

 package

 ZIP files are not supported.
-ADF, ADZ, DMS, IPF and other disk
+ADF, ADZ, DMS, SCP, IPF and other disk

 Storage of Disk Image Files